 In May 2021 the Australian Government began consulting publicly on energy rating labelling for residential space heaters.

 Read more about energy rating labelling for residential space heaters.

 Zoned energy rating label - air conditioners

 The Energy Rating Calculator can help you to save money on your energy bills by choosing a more energy efficient appliance.
-By considering both annual running costs and the upfront purchase price, you can compare models to help you save energy—and money—in the long term.
-You can download the free app on iTunes or Google Play.
+By considering both annual running costs and the upfront purchase price, you can compare models to help you save energy in the long term.

 About the E3 Program Australian Government on behalf of state and territory and New Zealand governments